-Emaar Development delivered an impressive property sales in UAE amidst challenging business environment creating a significant sales backlog of AED 33,608 million (including joint ventures and development agreements) to be recognised over the coming years.

-The Group with its customer centric approach will continue to innovate and enhance lifestyle experiences for our customers by creating world-class amenities and managing our communities with utmost care.
-The Group will continue to focus on execution and on time delivery while maintaining quality standards.
-Our strategy is to expand our portfolio by introducing innovative products and new masterplans setting the platform for future growth and long-term value creation for our shareholders.
+The Group's significant revenue backlog of AED 41,344 million (including joint ventures and development agreements) and robust development pipeline are the backbone for delivering sustainable future growth.
+The Group's ongoing trajectory of successful launches has enabled Emaar to maintain an upward growth in Revenue and profitability.
+The Group will continue to focus on execution standards, on time delivery and customer centric approach.
+Our strategy continues to expand our portfolio by introducing innovative products and new masterplans setting the platform for future growth and long-term value creation for our shareholders.